-An enormous percentage of the population of the Democratic Republic of the Congo (DRC) are Christians – 85.1 million from a population of 89.5 million – but soaring violence is one of the reasons it’s now in the World Watch List Top 50.
+An enormous 95% of the population of the Democratic Republic of the Congo (DRC) are Christians – but violent attacks against Christians continue.

 Persecution in DRC mostly takes the form of violent attacks.
 Although a very high percentage of the population are Christians, the Islamic extremist group Alliance for Democratic Forces (ADF) is responsible for the persecution of Christians in the east of the country, brutally attacking Christians and churches.
 In one district in eastern DRC, there are only four remaining Evangelical churches from 24 that were once active.
 While persecution is relatively low in other spheres of life, the particularly high levels of violence is why DRC is in the World Watch List top 50.

 Converts both from Islam and from indigenous religions face pressure to take part in non-Christian religious activities and ceremonies.
 Christian leaders who advocate against corruption risk harassment and interference from the government.

 Christians face violent persecution from Islamic militants who are particularly active in the eastern part of the country.